 Local “Mission Teams” meet on a monthly basis, 10 meetings per year.
 Field trips and summer camps are also conducted.
 Adult volunteers teach with easy-to-understand and fun-to-do educational material to provide a hands-on understanding of space science, Earth science, engineering, and rocketry.

 Summer Camps teach the role of government and citizenship, and the promise of space expressed in art, writing, history, and business.

 Mission Team members wear uniform shirts and are rewarded for participation and achievements with ribbons, patches, medals, and certificates.
-Awards are an integral part of the program providing children self-esteem through achievement and recognition.
+Awards are an integral part of the program providing children with self-esteem through achievement and recognition.

 Galaxy Explorers prepares children for employment in the 21st century.

-Over time, Galaxy Explorers kids will grow to create a long term citizen activist force in society; shaping the nation’s education policy and furthering the science and engineering required in society.
+Over time, Galaxy Explorers kids will grow to create a long-term citizen activist force in society; shaping the nation’s education policy and furthering the science and engineering required in society.

 The concept of Galaxy Explorers is an extremely inexpensive means of educating future generations by drawing on the volunteer spirit of people.
 The program provides a critical support infrastructure to motivate and educate children outside of the classroom.
-This infrastructure is particularly important given the lack of classroom resources, science and math teachers, and modern day peer pressure.
+This infrastructure is particularly important given the lack of classroom resources, science and math teachers, and modern-day peer pressure.

 The Way Forward